nprapps/lunchbox/README.md

 STAGING_S3_BUCKET = 'stage-your.bucket.org'
 ```

+Note: The placeholder is the name of your bucket and not its url.
+For a simple S3 bucket with no custom DNS named `lunchbox-s3`, you would use `lunchbox-s3` instead of `s3.amazonaws.com/lunchbox-s3`, for instance.

 With these variables set, you can run `fab [production/staging] master deploy` to deploy Lunchbox to your S3 bucket.

 Deploy to other file server
 ---------------------------